fffplok/frontend-nanodegree-mobile-portfolio/README.md

 #### refactored

 * 4 rows of 8 columns of pizzas are visible - use 32 instead of 200
-* get container for the moving pizzas just once using document.getElementById
+* get container for the moving pizzas just once using getElementById
 * whole integer width makes it easier for browser to render image

 ```javascript